Italy flag

 Regional Housing Market Variations

 Italian housing costs vary dramatically by region.
-Average rent is €13/m², with good availability (~50%) outside major cities.
+Average rent is €12/m², with better availability outside major cities.
 Purchase prices average €3,200/m² nationally, though Northern cities command premium prices.

 Major Cities by Housing Costs